 What happens if somebody violates a non-compete?
 Employers can ask a court to enforce non-competition agreements by issuing orders that command the former employee from engaging in conduct that violates the non-compete.
 This type of order is called an injunction.
 The court can also make the employee pay the employer any damages that the breach of the non-compete caused.
 For example, if the employer can prove that the employee caused a decrease in profits or the value of the business, the employee may be responsible for these losses.
 However, these types of losses can be difficult to prove, and courts usually won’t force an employee to pay speculative, uncertain damages.

-Generally, non-competition agreements require the employee to pay the employee’s attorney fees resulting from a lawsuit to enforce a non-compete.
-So, if the employer sues the employee and shows that the employee breached a valid non-compete, the employer can also ask for attorney fees.
-These damages (or costs of paying an attorney) are much easier to prove than lost profits or loss of goodwill.
+Generally, non-competition agreements require the employee to pay the employer’s attorney fees resulting from a lawsuit to enforce a non-compete, if the employer wins that lawsuit by showing in court that the employee breached a valid non-compete.
+Those attorney fee damages (or the employer’s costs of paying an attorney) are much easier to prove than lost profits or loss of goodwill.
 On the other hand, if the employee shows that it did not breach the non-compete or that the non-compete is unenforceable, the employee can usually force the employer to pay its attorney fees related to the lawsuit.
 The Post-Employment Restrictions Act expressly states that an employer is liable for attorney fees if the non-compete is deemed unenforceable.

 Employers may often push the limits of reasonableness.
 They may ask employees to agree to non-competes and post-employment restrictions that probably aren’t—or surely aren’t—enforceable because these agreements have a significant deterrent effect.
 In fact, the employer may have no intention of enforcing what it knows to be an improper and unenforceable non-compete agreement, but the fact that the agreement exists may keep the employee in fear of competing, which is exactly what the employer may want.
 The employee may believe that the agreement is enforceable.
 Or the employee may have doubts that it is enforceable, but not enough courage to breach it and compete against the employer.
 Or maybe the employee feels morally obligated to adhere to the agreement he or she signed.
 For whatever reason, the employee may follow the terms of the agreement and sits idle.